pkhcan/LocateLot/README.md

 DIRECTIONS:
 1. Set up environmental variable (google maps) - API key
 2. Run GUI.java
-3. Select closest street address from the drop-down list - ensure the typed address matches the selection (in spelling - will not work otherwise)
+3. Select closest street address from the drop-down list - ensure the typed address matches the selection (in spelling - will not work otherwise -- see below for example inputs)
 4. Select the desired filter/sorting method from the buttons
    a.
 Proximity - sorts the nearest parking lots from nearest to furthest
    b.
 Radius - expand the radius of your search to include parking lots from further away